 January is the month when visitors from colder climates fall in love with Los Angeles.
 The weather is often just right, and the sunsets are spectacular.

-The Rose Bowl Parade — which is the city's first big event of the new year — began as a way to show the rest of the country how gorgeous Southern California can be on New Year's Day.
+To make that point stronger, the Rose Bowl Parade — which is the city's first big event of the new year — began as a way to show the rest of the country how gorgeous Southern California can be on New Year's Day.

 Los Angeles Weather in January